|Author||Alex Van de Sande, Ricardo Guilherme Schmidt|

 lastNonce will be updated to the current one.
 This prevents transactions to be executed out of order or more than once.

-Contracts should accept transactions without nonce (nonce = 0).
+Contracts may accept transactions without nonce (nonce = 0).
 The contract then must keep the full hash of the transaction to prevent it from being replayed.
-This option allows contracts to have more flexibilities as you can sign a transaction that can be executed out of order or not at all, but it uses more memory for each transaction.
+This would allows contracts to have more flexibilities as you can sign a transaction that can be executed out of order or not at all, but it uses more memory for each transaction.
 It can be used, for instance, for transactions that the user wants to schedule in the future but cannot know its future nonce, or transactions that are made for state channel contracts that are not guaranteed to be executed or are only executed when there’s some dispute.

 Gas accounting and refund

 The implementing contract must keep track of the gas spent.
 One way to do it is to first call

 gasLeft() at the beginning of the function and then after executing the desired action and compare the difference.

 The contract then will make a token transfer (or ether, if